-4. "view point" / "point of projection"
+4. "view point" and "point of projection"

-"View point" and "point of projection" are defined together:
+The Specification of the '099 patent defines "view point" and "point of projection" together:

 (3) MAGIC POINT, VIEWPOINT, OR POINT OF PROJECTION: Point VP.
 Please note, no matter how points P are projected, their appearance will remain the same when viewed from point VP.
 This latter concept may best be understood by referring to FIGS. 4A and 4B.